 Marie Latour, a woman of limited schooling, raises two children in a ratty flat during World War II in occupied France.
 In 1941, her husband Paul returns from German captivity, too weak to hold a job.
 Marie discovers she can make money performing abortions, using a soapy water douche.
 Many of her clients are knocked up by occupying Germans.
 She buys better food and clothes, looks for a new flat, and, through an acquaintance, who is a prostitute, rents out her bedrooms to hookers during the day.
 She's indifferent to Paul; his humiliations grow as does her income.
 She hopes to be a singer.
 Male Vichy umbrage and moral hypocrisy may upend her.
 What is she thinking?
-Written by

 Did You Know?